Eifel42/eifel42/README.md

 # Hi there 👋 Thanks for stopping by!

 ##  🔭  About Me
-- I'm a Software Architect and Software Engineer with a passion for blockchain, machine learning, and software quality.
+- I'm a Software Architect and Software Engineer with a passion for blockchain, machine learning, databases and software quality.

 ### 🌱 Fields